qicqock/qicqock.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/). -->

 Hi!
-I'm a senior student in <a href='https://www.hanyang.ac.kr/web/eng'>College of Computing</a> at <a href='https://www.hanyang.ac.kr/web/eng'>Hanyang University</a>, Ansan, Korea(ERICA).
+I'm Chan Woong.
+I got a Bachelor degree in <a href='https://www.hanyang.ac.kr/web/eng'>College of Computing</a> at <a href='https://www.hanyang.ac.kr/web/eng'>Hanyang University</a>, Ansan, Korea(ERICA).

-<p class="font-weight-bold">My academic interests lies in computer vision, natural language processing, computer graphics, and AR/VR.</p>
+My academic interests lies in natural language processing and computer vision.

-Recently, I'm absorbed into multimodal learning algorithms of vision-language models.
-I believe they'll help us to deeply understand complex visual information such as human actions.
+<p class="font-weight-bold"> Recently, I have developed an interest in few-shot Dialogue State Tracking (DST), particularly focusing on the application of LLMs with efficient fine-tuning or In-context learning.</p>

-From now on, I'm planning to do further research in graduate school!
+From now on, I'm planning to apply graduate school to do further research!